gardener/documentation/hugo/content/050-tutorials/content/howto/prometheus/_index.md

     # Example scrape config for probing services via the Blackbox Exporter.
     #
-    # The relabeling allows the actual service scrape endpoint to be configured
-    # via the following annotations:
+    # Relabelling allows to configure the actual service scrape endpoint using the following annotations:
     #
     # * `prometheus.io/probe`: Only probe services that have a value of `true`
     - job_name: 'kubernetes-services'